Nordea is a positive contributor in society, by being the preferred partner in enabling sustainable choices for our customers

 For Nordea, sustainability means taking responsibility for the impact we have on our surroundings.

-As the leading bank in the Nordic region, we are a positive contributor in society, by being the preferred partner in enabling sustainable choices for our customers.
+As one of the largest banks in the Nordic region, we are a positive contributor in society, by being the preferred partner in enabling sustainable choices for our customers.
 Together with our customers and partners, we can make a difference through the choices we make.

-"Our ambition is to be acknowledged as a leading European bank in the transition to a sustainable future by 2021."
+"Our ambition is to be a leading European bank in the transition to a sustainable future by 2021."

 Head of Group Sustainable Finance